woojae9488/fabric-survey-app/README.md

 ubuntu$ npm run serve
 ```

 If everything is done well, we are ready to access our fabric network.
-Go to http://localhost:8080/ to see your app. :smile:
+Go to http://localhost:8080/ to see your app. :smile: <br>
 Now test the web you created.
 The id and password of the existing manager are admin, adminpw.

 ---